Switch to a WaterSense labeled showerhead, and you will automatically use 20% less water when showering. No other action needed.

 Of course, you could also take a shorter shower.
 Cutting just one minute from your daily shower could save about 75 gallons a month, or about 300 gallons for a family of four.

-Many water providers give high efficiency showerheads out to their customers for free (click here to find whether your provider offers rebates).
-If not, the good news is that you can purchase one at most home improvement stores for about $10-20.
+Many water providers give away high efficiency showerheads to their customers for free.
+If yours does not, you can purchase one at most home improvement stores for about $15.

 How to determine your showerhead's flow rate:

 - Place a bucket marked in gallon increments under your shower head.

 - Turn on the shower at the normal water pressure you use.

 - Time how many seconds it takes to fill the bucket to the 1-gallon mark.
 (If it takes less than 20 seconds to reach the 1-gallon mark, your shower uses about 3 GPM and you could benefit from a showerhead with a more efficient flow rate.)

 - Remove old showerhead from shower arm.
 If you need to use a wrench to remove it, use a second wrench to hold the shower arm while you loosen the old showerhead.
 Use pieces of cloth around each piece to protect the finish.